Alhusayni/TwitterClone/README.md

 - You can also follow any account in the website, and you can see their tweets only on the Timeline Page.

-- You can Like any tweet if you see the detailes of it and see more information, and you can see the tweets you've liked on Likes page.
+- You can Like any tweet if you see the details of it and see more information, and you can see the tweets you've liked on Likes page.

 - You can see your information and all of your tweets in your profile page, and you will be able to delete them and you can unfollow any user you've followed.